 IS: I think that there is one condition for diplomacy.
 This is, as Bruno Latour proposed, the difference between peace and pacification.
 This is really the test for the diplomat: not to dream of pacification, not to dream of the possibility of going beyond what divides, and of arriving at a place where we can finally remember that we are all humans.
 In a way, a mathematician at work is as strange as a shaman at work, and the fact that both are humans tells us nothing about the metamorphic power of the beings they associate with.
 This is why the relationship between a physicist and a mathematician can be very complicated, and the idea that they are all scientists or that they are all using mathematics will not just solve it.
-But the complication will become toxic if they do not learn to honour what makes them diverge from the pacifying norm.
+But the complication will become toxic if they do not learn to honor what makes them diverge from the pacifying norm.
 Diplomats, in the cosmopolitical sense, are those who do not address humans in general but humans as attached, as diverging, and they need to have protagonists presenting themselves together with these attachments.
 As such, they may also be agents of detoxification, dispelling the dream of pacification.

 MS: It is interesting you would use this example because I remember you once telling me that one of the first instances when you started thinking about the idea of diplomacy was precisely in relation to the work that you had been doing with Ilya Prigogine…

 IS: Yes!
 But it was a retroactive realization.
 At that time my problem was to situate myself among Prigogine’s co-workers (and not be considered as Prigogine’s creature!).
 And for that I had to not dream that they would be better scientists if they knew a bit of philosophy.
 It was me who had to learn how philosophy could be relevant in relation to scientists, and I did not see them as lacking anything that philosophy as usual might bring them.
 So, indeed, being interested in what matters to them, and not looking for something that should matter to all of us, was a key.
 It was indeed a learning experience about boundaries and about how to exchange through boundaries.
 Not to cross the boundary, not to overcome boundaries but, given the boundary, to explore what could be exchanged.
 Tobie Nathan defines boundaries as zones of exchange.
 For him the Cairo of his youth was the very example of civilization, because of its constitutive multiplicity, implying the need to pay attention everywhere, never to take for granted that something should matter to all.
 No argumentation but careful negotiation– this leads us back to the pragmatic care for a non-devouring truth.

+VII.
+Thinking Together through Boundaries

 MS: That contrasts very interestingly with many current discourses on inter- or transdisciplinarity, where it would seem that what is pursued is indeed the dream of a pacification across disciplines, of an erasure of boundaries rather than an exchange through them.

 IS: Yes.
 This erasure can be the ground for a new kind of paradigm, not a Kuhnian one at all, which in fact corresponds to experimental selective achievements, but rather an encompassing one which institutes a deliberate, mandatory blindness with regards to the specific demands of relevance proper to the encompassed fields.
-What matters is an “it works” which corresponds to showcases, ‘look what it can perform’, together with speculative promises of technoscientific profitable innovations.
+What matters is an “it works” which corresponds to showcases, “look what it can perform,” together with speculative promises of technoscientific profitable innovations.